 Switching to Keeper Has Never Been Easier

-Switching to Keeper literally takes less than one minute.
-Keeper includes a LastPass import wizard that seamlessly imports your LastPass records into your Keeper vault, on all your devices.
+Switching to Keeper takes less than one minute.
+Keeper includes a LastPass import wizard that seamlessly imports your LastPass records into your Keeper vault, on all of your devices.

-Get in touch with a member of the team to request a demo and switch to Keeper now.
+Get in touch with a member of the team to request a demo and switch to Keeper.

 Frequently Asked Questions